cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 `mkdir $HOME/test-run && cd $HOME/test-run`

 **MetaSanity** requires that genome files be present in a single directory.
 We will create a directory and fill it with the datasets provided for this blog post.
+The following command completes these tasks, assuming that your data is present in `\~/Downloads/Demo-Data`.

-`mkdir genomes && cd genomes && wget insert-url-here/*`
+`mkdir genomes && cd genomes && cp ~/Downloads/Demo-Data/* ./`

 Additionally, each **MetaSanity** pipeline requires a user-created configuration file.
 Default files are available in the MetaSanity program package in the folder `Config/Docker`.
 Each config file is broken up into two sections - a section for required parameters, and a section of optional information.